gogoprog/euccas.github.io/source/_posts/2016-03-18-what-we-talk-about-when-talking-about-building-a-software-system.md

 What are the good things of the existing work?
 Can your solution reuse?
 Unique value that your solution provides

-# Core Design Workflow
+# Design Workflow
 Like user story, from a user’s point of view, how does the system work According to this flow, abstract the system workflow (architecture) From the perspective of improving the efficiency and performance of the system, what’s the architecture should look like?

-# Core Design Algorithms
+# Design Algorithms
 The most important and complicated part of computation or process This is supposed to be provide the unique value or functions

-# Core Design Architecture
+# Design Architecture
 Architecture for improving the efficiency and performance of the system

 - Messaging queue